-The Scottish and other responsible parliaments could enact measures to combat international organ transplant abuses as a health issue: mandatory reporting of transplant tourism, health insurance systems not paying for transplants abroad, barring entry to Scotland of those involved in trafficking organs.
+The UK and other responsible parliaments could enact measures to combat international organ transplant abuses: exterritorial legislation, mandatory reporting of transplant tourism, health insurance systems not paying for transplant abroad, barring entry of those involved in trafficking organs.

-To those who in effect excuse what is happening in China today, saying that only a small number of Scots are still going there for organ transplants, I ask, would you say the same if your fellow citizens were going to Pol Pot's killing fields in Cambodia for transplants a generation ago?
+To those who in effect excuse what is happening in China today, alleging that only a small number of Britons are still going there for organ transplants, I ask, would you say the same if any fellow citizens were going to Pol Pot's killing fields in Cambodia for organs a generation ago?

-Many of us in and beyond China ought now to have greater impact on the future of this grave matter, not only because it is necessary for tens of millions of Chinese Falun Gong practitioners and their families, who have been torn apart across China, but also because it is good for China and the international community as a whole.
+Many of us in and beyond China ought now to seek greater impact on the future of this grave matter, not only because it is necessary for tens of millions of Chinese Falun Gong practitioners and their families, who have been torn apart across China, but also because it is good for China and the international community as a whole.
 We all want a China that enjoys the rule of law, dignity for all and democratic governance.